 The clinical effects of Parkinson’s Disease (PD) are visually obvious, but the underlying pathology of PD is still not fully understood.
-In this slide deck, the course, natural history and prognosis of PD are discussed, including infographics on prodromal PD as well as the stages of PD.
-Observational cohorts of PD progression are also used to identify related biomarkers.
+In this slide deck, the course, natural history and prognosis of PD are discussed.
+Infographics on prodromal PD as well as the stages of PD are presented.
+Research regarding PD progression, including cognitive impairment and comorbidities, are discussed with regards to identifying related biomarkers.

 Index for